ishana-s/Predator_Recovery_Supplemental/README.md

 Recovered_predators_dataset.csv -- A data file that includes the full list of community responses elicited by recovered predators

-predator_recovery_code.R -- supplementary code of the generalized mixed linear model analysis, ordinal regression, and visualization for keystone trait diversity
+predator_recovery_code.R -- supplementary code of the generalized mixed linear model analysis, ordinal regression, and visualization for community response to predator recovery

 #######################################################################################